Data in Action

 CO₂eq

-CO₂ equivalent – unit that expresses the climate impact of different gases relative to CO₂.
+CO₂ equivalent – a unit that expresses the climate impact of different gases relative to CO₂.

 Decarbonization